sivaramanl/Information-Retrieval/Text Processing/README.md

       <li>Total number of words in the collection: An integer value</li>
       <li>Vocabulary size: An integer value</li>
       <li>Top 20 words in the collection: A list of top 20 words with their corresponding frequencies.</li>
       <li>Stop words in the top 20 words in the collection: A list of stop words in the top 20 words with their corresponding frequencies.
-If no stop words are present, the text “<<No stop words available>>” is displayed instead.</li>
+If no stop words are present, the text "&lt;&lt;No stop words available&gt;&gt;" is displayed instead.</li>
       <li>The minimum number of unique words corresponding to 15% of the total number of words in the collection: An integer value, along with the list of such words.</li>
     </ul>
   </li>